jmtorr3/blog/README.md

 2. Select CSS, HTML, or JavaScript as the language
 3. Write your code
 4. The code will be hidden but executed when the post is published

+**Note:** This feature allows arbitrary code execution on the client side (similar to CodePen/JSFiddle).
+This is intentional for a private blogging platform among trusted users.
+For a public-facing application, additional security measures like Content Security Policy, sandboxed iframes, and input sanitization would be necessary.

 ## API Endpoints